mlc-ai/web-llm/README.md

 1. Create a handler in the worker thread that communicates with the frontend while handling the requests.
 2. Create a Worker Engine in your main application, which under the hood sends messages to the handler in the worker thread.

-For detailed implementation for different kinds of Workers, check the following sections.
+For detailed implementations of different kinds of Workers, check the following sections.

 #### Dedicated Web Worker